 Note: Slight revisions to the rubrics are possible.
-Please consult the LearningHub for any changes.
+Please consult the LearningHub for any changes before you submit the assignment.

 APPENDIX 4: ELECTRONIC DEVICES USAGE AGREEMENT

 The student is allowed to use a laptop, an iPad, or similar devices during class periods by agreeing to the following: